JPOSNA® Reviewer Profile

 The goal of the JPOSNA® Reviewer Profile Series is to periodically recognize an outstanding member of our volunteer JPOSNA® peer reviewer board.
 We aim to highlight the exceptional work these individuals do for our Journal, without whom JPOSNA® would not be possible.

-What are your subspecialty interests (if any) within Pediatric Orthopaedics?
+What are your subspecialty interests within Pediatric Orthopaedics?

-Where did you complete your pre-medical, post-graduate (if any), and medical education?
+Where did you complete your pre-medical, post-graduate, and medical education?

 Where did you complete your residency and fellowship training?